spatialos/gdk-for-unity/docs/content/mobile/ios/setup.md

   1. Follow the steps in [Get the dependencies]({{urlRoot}}/setup-and-installing) and be sure to select the **iOS build support** component during your Unity installation.
   1. Install iOS development prerequisites:
     * [XCode](https://developer.apple.com/xcode/)
-      * Once installed, open XCode.
-If you are prompted to accept user agreements, do so.
     * (Optional) [Unity Remote](https://itunes.apple.com/gb/app/unity-remote-5/id871767552?mt=8) - this is Unity’s solution for faster development iteration times.

 ## Set up your Unity Editor